 Listening extends to listening to what people are saying and what they are not saying.
 Read between the lines, read the situation and be there.
 I’ve wanted to rant to friends, i’ve wanted to not talk about it at all.
 I’ve wanted to laugh about it in a weird twisted dark way.

 You might have ideas about what you think the family might need, but just take a moment to think and play it back.
 What are they actually saying.
 We’ve had so many moments where our friends have read between the lines and really helped us out.
 And i’m so grateful for that.

-So there you have it a list of ways you can support a family fighting cancer.
+Hopefully that gives you some ideas about how to help a family with a child with cancer.
 If this helps just one person it was worth writing.